Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 Healthy Body Fat Percentage Ranges

-| Category | Women (% Fat) | Men (% Fat) | Health Status | Recommended Action |
+| Category | Women (% Fat) | Men (% Fat) | General Description |

-| Essential Fat | 10-13% | 2-5% | Minimum for normal bodily function | Do not go below this level |
+| Essential Fat | 10-13% | 2-5% | Minimum needed for normal bodily function |

-| Athletes | 14-20% | 6-13% | Peak performance, requires careful monitoring | Maintain with balanced nutrition |
+| Athletes | 14-20% | 6-13% | Common in competitive athletes |

-| Fitness | 21-24% | 14-17% | Excellent health, low disease risk | Maintain current lifestyle |
+| Fitness | 21-24% | 14-17% | Lean, active, generally low health risk |

-| Average | 25-31% | 18-24% | Acceptable, moderate health risk | Consider improvement if above 28% (W) / 22% (M) |
+| Average | 25-31% | 18-24% | Common range, moderate variability in health risk |

 The Dangers of Extremely Low Body Fat

-- Loss of menstrual cycle (amenorrhea)
+- Loss of menstrual cycle (amenorrhea) in women

-- Decreased bone density (osteopenia/osteoporosis)
+- Decreased bone density over time

 - Hormonal imbalances affecting mood and energy